Mountain Biking News

 Sections of the track have been affectionately named, so look out for them!
-There are easier sections to ride for those who are beginners, known as the “Chicken run” and for the more adventurous or experienced riders, there are the “Bull runs”.
+There are easier sections to ride, known as the “Chicken run”, for those who are less brave, and for the more adventurous or experienced riders, there are the “Bull runs”.

-We all need to be aware of the rule of the track, which is quite simply:
+We all need to be aware of the rules of the track, which are quite simply:

 - Run or walk in the opposite direction of riders so that each can see the other and try not to crash!